-Equipment (Items with a Value over \$1,000)

-Office Equipment

-Lanton Laptops will be purchased and placed into stock, to replace items that are beyond their useful lifespan.
-They are used by staff

-to: 1)complete driver vehicle inspections; 2) complete investigations (CRs); 3) complete new entrant safety audits; 4) conduct research on motor carriers; 5) maintain files, upload/download documents, and utilize state and federal online/offline computer systems and software.
+Laptop Laptops will be purchased and placed into stock, to replace items that are beyond their useful lifespan.
+They are used by staff to: 1)complete driver vehicle inspections; 2) complete investigations (CRs); 3) complete new entrant safety audits; 4) conduct research on motor carriers; 5) maintain files, upload/download documents, and utilize state and federal online/offline computer systems and software.
 HM Equipment Personal Radiation Devices / RAM Detector Devices will be purchased to replace similar equipment that is over 10 years old and will be used when conducting Level VI inspections, radioactive escorts, other inspections of loads containing radioactive materials, and shipper/compliance reviews at facilities where radioactive materials are or may be present.
 These devices serve as an invaluable safety tool that ensures personnel are not accidentally exposed to radioactive materials that may or may not be properly labeled, packaged or have been damaged.
-Other Equipment suv The SUVs are being replaced due to age and/or have reached the end of their useful lifespan.
+Other Equipment SUV The SUVs are being replaced due to age and/or have reached the end of their useful lifespan.
 Used to safely transport personnel to conduct work.
 SUVs will be used by HM investigators and will be the only vehicles equipped with lightbars.
 SUVs are required for this position due to the additional equipment and gear that is carried by these staff.

-6 - Supplies
+Part 4 Section 6 - Supplies

-Supplies means all tangible property other than that described in §200.33 Equipment.
+Supplies means all tangible property other than that described in \$200.33 Equipment.
 A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also §§200.20 Computing devices and 200.33 Equipment.
+See also \$200.20 Computing devices and \$200.33 Equipment.

 Estimates for supply costs may be based on the same allocation as personnel.
 For example, if 35 percent of officers' salaries are allocated to this project, you may allocate 35 percent of your total supply costs to this project.
 A different allocation basis is acceptable, so long as it is reasonable, repeatable and logical, and a description is provided in the narrative.

-List a description of each item requested, including the number of each unit/item, the unit of measurement for the item, and the cost of each item/unit.
+Provide a description of each unit/item requested, including the quantity of each unit/item, the unit of measurement for the unit/item, the cost of each unit/item, and the percentage of time on MCSAP grant.

-Total Project Costs equal #of Units x Cost per Unit.
+Total Project Costs equal the Number of Units x Cost per Unit x Percentage of Time on MCSAP grant.